anastazie/programming-fundamentals/dash_tutorial.md

 Edit following code so that different plots are shown based on dropdown value

-- If user selects 'Ticket price by pasengers class' (`fare_class`), histogram or boxplot of ticket price is shown
+- If user selects 'Ticket price by passengers class' (`fare_class`), histogram or boxplot of ticket price is shown
-- If user selects 'Age by pasengers class' (`age_class`), histogram or boxplot of age is shown
+- If user selects 'Age by passengers class' (`age_class`), histogram or boxplot of age is shown

 ## Deployment